lychin24/Predicting-Recipe-Ratings/README.md

   frameborder="0"
 ></iframe>

-As shown in the plot, recipes with a missing data seem to have a similar center and quartiles, however the data without missing values seem to have a larger maximum and range of cooking times
+As shown in the plot, recipes with a missing data seem to have a similar center and quartiles, however the data without missing values seem to have a larger maximum and range of cooking times.

 Due to the skew of the data, I decided to use the test statistic Absolute Difference in Medians for the permutation test.
 As the median is not as sensitive to outliers as the mean is, using the median will allow me to get a more accurate result from the test.